blexm/project_01_superstore_sales_analysis/README.md

 ### Objective

-Analyze retail transaction data to identify the primary drivers of profitability across product categories, pricing strategies, seasonal demand, and regions.
+Analyze retail transaction data to identify the primary drivers of revenue and profit across product categories and regions.
+The goal is to highlight structural profitability issues and identify potential opportunities for improving margins and operational planning.

 \---

 ### Key Insights

-* Profitability is driven by **product margins**, not sales volume\\
+* Profitability is driven by **product margins**, not sales volume
-* Heavy discounting significantly reduces margins and drives losses in several subcategories\\
+* Heavy discounting significantly reduces margins and drives losses in several subcategories
-* Sales exhibit consistent **Q4 seasonality**, with peak demand in November and December\\
+* Sales exhibit consistent **Q4 seasonality**, with peak demand in November and December
 * Regional performance varies, with **Central underperforming relative to its sales volume**